wrench-project/wrench/examples/README.md

 ## WRENCH Examples

 The `examples` directory in the WRENCH distribution contains several example simulators that showcase the use of the WRENCH APIs.

+To build the examples just type `make examples` in the build directory.

-Examples are in two categories and sub-directories:
+Examples are in two
+categories and sub-directories:

   - `action_api`: example simulators that simulate the execution of arbitrary jobs that each consist of one or more arbitrary actions.